tbotnz/netpalm/README.md

 sudo apt-get install docker-compose
 ```

-2. Clone in netpalm
+2. Clone this repository
 ```
 git clone https://github.com/tbotnz/netpalm.git
 cd netpalm
 ```

-3. Build container
+3. Build the container
 ```
 sudo docker-compose up -d --build
 ```

-4. After the container has been built and started, you're good to! netpalm will be available on port 9000 under your docker hosts IP.
+4. After the container has been built and started, you're good to go! netpalm will be available on port `9000` under your docker hosts IP.
 ```
 http://$(yourdockerhost):9000
 ```

-## Scaling
+## 📈 Scaling

 netpalm containers can be scaled in and out as required.
 You can define how many containers are required of each type in the `docker-compose` command

 ```
 docker-compose scale netpalm-controller=1 netpalm-worker-pinned=2 netpalm-worker-fifo=3
 ```

-## Concepts
+## ☁️ Concepts

 netpalm acts as a ReST broker and abstraction layer for NAPALM, Netmiko, NCCLIENT or a Python Script.
 netpalm uses TextFSM or Jinja2 to model and transform both ingress and egress data if required.